PNG prime minister faces leadership test after allies withdraw support | Business

 PNG prime minister faces leadership test after allies withdraw support

-Papua New Guinea Prime Minister James Marape is facing a threat to his leadership after several high-profile government members switched to the parliamentary opposition on Friday, citing growing economic worries facing the indebted Pacific nation.
-Marape has been in power for just 18 months, after replacing long-serving leader Peter O'Neill in a similar process that involved prominent government ministers switching sides.
+Papua New Guinea (PNG) Prime Minister James Marape is facing a threat to his leadership after several high-profile government members switched to the opposition on Friday, citing growing economic worries facing the indebted Pacific nation.
+Marape has been in power for just 18 months after replacing long-serving leader Peter O'Neill in a similar process that involved prominent government ministers switching sides.

-He has pledged to turn the South Pacific archipelago into the "richest black Christian nation" on earth and has battled to secure a larger stake in resource projects for the state that has led to delays in development.
-Papua New Guinea (PNG) has been weighed down by dire levels of debt built up over many years, made worse by the novel coronavirus pandemic.
+The government has also refused to renew a licence for Barrick Gold to operate the Porgera mine while the government demands a larger stake.
+The stand-offs have come as PNG struggles under dire levels of debt built up over many years, made worse by the novel coronavirus pandemic, and as China and the United States compete for influence.

+The government has blamed extravagant spending by the previous administration and poorly negotiated terms for resource projects for its poor finances.
+The opposition's challenge was timed to block the passage of the government's budget while also triggering the mechanism for changing a leader.

-Member of parliament Charles Abel, a former deputy prime minister and treasurer, said there were concerns over the state of finances.
+Member of parliament Charles Abel, a former deputy prime minister and treasurer, said there were numerous worries about the way the government was handling the economy.
 "There is deep concern about the way the economy is being managed, the escalating debt, erosion of the independence of the central bank, stalled projects, loss of jobs, anti-investment rhetoric, lack of consultation, unconstitutional laws bypassing landowners and provincial governments," he told Reuters.

-Opposing sides will use the coming days to try to drum up support as parliamentary procedures won't allow for an immediate vote to remove a leader.
-Several large mining and oil and gas companies have projects in PNG, including Exxon Mobil Corp and Newcrest .

 Australian Prime Minister Scott Morrison was due to meet Marape in PNG next week.